tututwo/tututwo/README.md

-**I am a chemistry graduate who choose to follow his passion to be a data visualization designer.
-I am developing storyteling skills, designing mind and data science techniques.**
+**I am a data visualization engineer.
+I use Sveltekit, React, D3, Three and QGIS**